 The list of Super Bowl props grows every day as the title game approaches, so you’ll want to check your sportsbooks on a regular basis in the two weeks between the conference titles and the NFL championship.
-As of right now, this is a small selection of the SB 54 props you can expect to find at any top betting site:
+As of right now, there are no SB55 props to report but we'll add them as they become available.

 Types Of Super Bowl Props

 Player props are the most popular kind of proposition bets, as each betting line focuses on an individual player’s performance.
 Common SB player props include things like how many TDs a quarterback will throw, how many yards a running back will rack up, how many tackles a defensive back will tally, and more.

 Team props are like player props, but they’re focused on statistical performances of entire squads.
 An offensive team prop might be an over/under on how many yards the team will gain from scrimmage, while an example of a defensive team prop is how many takeaways a team gets.
 Special teams props are also available.